 State Pension Plans

-Colorado, South Carolina, and New Jersey have decided to temporarily stop making additional payments to their state pension plans as unemployment from the coronavirus has reduced tax revenue.
+Colorado, South Carolina, and New Jersey previously decided to temporarily stop making additional payments to their state pension plans as unemployment from the coronavirus has reduced tax revenue.
 This is huge news as many state pension plans are already underfunded meaning that future recipients may not actually receive what they’ve been promised.

 What About Corporate Pensions?